viral32111/website/content/community.md

+---
+title: "Community"
+description: "I am a programmer and developer from the United Kingdom with many years of experience in popular programming languages."

+date: "2023-06-20T09:00:00Z"
+lastmod: "2023-06-20T12:00:00Z"

+navigationBar: true
+navigationBarWeight: 7

+draft: false
+---

 # Community

 I own a small community that I founded in early 2016 with some friends.
 We have been going on for around 5 years now and have always kept our relaxed & chill approach towards everything we do.